DavidRach/AutoSpectral/README.md

 better accuracy and precision in your spectral definition and thus in your unmixing.

+At the moment, the following cytometers are supported: -Cytek Aurora/Northern Lights (“aurora”) -Sony ID7000 (“id7000”) -BD FACSDiscoverS8 (“s8”) -BD FACSDiscoverA8 (“a8”) -Agilent NovoCyte Opteon (“opteon”)

+There will likely be some unresolved issues with plotting data from certain configurations of the ID7000 and Aurora.

+If you want to use data from another cytometer and are wiling to provide files for establishing the workflow, contact the author/maintainer.

 ## Installation

 You can install the development version of AutoSpectral from